Forview-dev/TOP-Projects/projects/rps/README.md

 - Generating random results with `Math.random()`

 ### ✅ TODO
-- Create a simple UI for browser play
+- Create a simple UI for browser play (kinda ✅)
-- Add DOM updates to display game results visually
+- Add DOM updates to display game results visually (kinda ✅)
 - Improve game flow with a score tracker in the UI